MinKim14/LifeLink-AI/README.md

 ### Python Server

-The Python server code is located in the `LifeLinkAI-Server` directory.
-Follow the instructions in the [Server README](./LifeLinkAI-Server/README.md) to set up and run the Python server.
+The Python server code is located in the `LifeLinkAIPython` directory.
+Follow the instructions in the [Server README](./LifeLinkAIPython/README.md) to set up and run the Python server.

 - **Path:** `LifeLinkAIPython/`
 - **Setup Instructions:** [Server README](./LifeLinkAIPython/README.md)